Information for Students

 Lost and found

-- Check OASIS to verify that you have an anticipated graduation date of Fall 2013.
+- Check OASIS to verify that you have an anticipated graduation date of Spring 2014.

 - Wear comfortable shoes.
 You will be walking and standing for long periods of time.
 High-heeled shoes are discouraged, especially stiletto heels.
 High heels can break through the plastic flooring placed in the seating area and damage the floor.